Summer 2022 Edition

 In the Scriptures, the fall of the Stone is represented as the cataclysmic arrival of the kingdom of God (Daniel 2:34, 44).
 But in Daniel 7 the downfall of the Little Horn is represented as the time when the Son of man came in the clouds of heaven and, as a consequence, saints received the kingdom of God (Daniel 7:14, 18, 22, and 27).

 But how does this mesh with the fall of the Roman Empire in A.D.476?
 Or does the idea of a Roman Fourth kingdom lend itself to these prophecies in any discernible way?

 In red flag d we have the Great Mountain, which represents the Church and kingdom of God.
 According to Amillennialism the Church will decline and fail and then Jesus will return.
 A proof text to support this idea is Luke 18:8:-

 "When the Son of man comes will he find faith on the earth?"

-To many Christians this rhetorical question suggests that there will barely be any believers when Jesus comes back.
-However, an alternative interpretation of that verse (one that takes the speedy vengeance of part [a] of the eighth verse into account) suggests, not an eventual, but a very early Second Coming and very few believers left holding the faith in ancient Judaea (compare this with the Fifth Seal of Revelation 6:9-11 and the adjacent Sixth Seal of Revelation 6:12-17).
+To many Christians, this rhetorical question suggests that there will barely be any believers when Jesus finally comes back.
+However, an alternative interpretation of that verse (one that takes the speedy vengeance of part [a] of the eighth verse into account) suggests, not an eventual, but a very early Second Coming, and very few believers left holding the faith in ancient Judaea (compare this with the Fifth Seal of Revelation 6:9-11 and the adjacent Sixth Seal of Revelation 6:12-17).